Regret is Real

 How You Can Help These Young People

 An international charity, the Detransition Advocacy Network, was created in 2019 to help this growing population of individuals.
-We urge you to support their important and lifesaving work.
+We urge you to support this network, and other detransition advocacy groups, so they can continue their important lifesaving work.